 Links To Posts

 Here's some portrait blog posts for you to view, enjoy the images.
 If it's for business, pop over to the headshots page.

 What Makes The Best Portrait Photographers?

-The best portrait photographers are hard to define.
+The best local family portrait photographers are hard to define.
 Photography after all, like all art, is subjective.
 Where one photographer may be considered the best by one person, another may not like them at all.

 So in looking for the best portrait photographers, look only for what's best for you.
 Who do you like?
 Does their style fit with your taste.
 And then there is the question of personality.

 A lady called a few days ago to discuss a session, and it would involve a two year old boy.
 An active two year old boy!
 She had already spoken with two other studios, and discounted them.
 Why?
 Because they displayed an aloof attitude.
 The interpretation was, if this person is aloof with me on the phone, how on earth will they be able to get on the same level as a two year old?
 This is critical - to be able to get the attention of a child, like those on this page, there needs to be a little craziness.
 So it's not always about the best technical photographer, is often about the photographer that can draw out an expression.
 A natural expression.

 A good, solid photographer will employ many skills, much more than just photography.
 Of course great photography is a must, but as I just mentioned, it's getting the expression from a person that makes people look at an image and exclaim, "that is so them, perfect!"

 Pulling out genuine expressions from someone is a skill in itself, and one thing is for sure - it requires some personality to do it.
 I'm sure you can't imagine someone with a dull personality making you, or your children, sparkle in an image?
 Neither can I.